-Changing the high and low beam bulbs Before replacing a burnt-out bulb, make sure that the new one matches the voltage and wattage specifications in the "Electrical System" paragraph on page 105.
-Always check that the new bulb works before refitting removed parts. fig. 72 shows the position of the low beam (LO), high beam (HI) and side light (1) bulbs.
+Changing the high and low beam bulbs

+Before replacing a burnt-out bulb, check that the new one complies with voltage and wattage specified in the "Electrical System" paragraph on page 116.
+Always check that the new bulb works before refitting removed parts.
+Figure 85 shows the position of the low beam (LO), high beam (HI) and sidelight (1) bulbs.